Being Human in a Post-Human World – Info News

 Amid the sweeping technological transformations of the last decades, described as the “Fourth Industrial Revolution”, the hype around artificial intelligence (AI) has reached new heights.
 Whilst some see tremendous opportunity ahead, others, such as Stephen Hawkins, Bill Gates, Peter Thiel, and Elon Musk warn about a future in which AI will gain the upper hand, plunging humanity into a hopeless competition against machines.
 Unsurprisingly, the narrative about technology causing universal joblessness – John Maynard Keynes called it technological unemployment – has emerged yet again.
 Yuval Noah Harari, historian and author of “Homo Deus: A Brief History of Tomorrow”, even foresees a new “useless class”, consisting of “people who are not just unemployed, but unemployable”.

-Meanwhile, some look for the silver lining: Throughout history, tectonic technological advances unilaterally showed that society is astonishingly adept to adapt.
+Meanwhile, some look for the silver lining: Throughout history, tectonic technological advances unilaterally showed that human society is astonishingly adept to adapt.
 When raw muscle power was replaced by oxen, donkeys and horses, our dexterity gained importance.
 After the invention of advanced production machines, our intellectual abilities kept us relevant.
 In general, old jobs were replaced by new jobs.
 Is universal joblessness therefore nothing more than a figment?

 As AI increasingly marginalises our intellect, Harari, and many others, believe that this time might be different.
 They paint a chilling picture of workplaces characterised by a ruthless competition between humans and machines.
 I believe this narrative is flawed, as it presumes that human cognition continues to be measured by the same cognitive dimensions as machines, in turn affecting how we design our jobs and workplaces.